Table of Contents

 Important

-When playing EIF in the Unity editor, the SDK and input frame data used are different from those used by the xr-frame mini-program.
-Therefore, this method:
+When playing EIF in the Unity editor, the SDK and input frame data used differ from those in the xr-frame mini-program.
+Therefore:

-✅ Can be used to visually verify whether the placement of virtual content is accurate and to verify the positioning accuracy of the cloud positioning service at that location.
+✅ Can be used to visually verify the placement accuracy of virtual content and the localization accuracy of the cloud localization service at that location.

-❌ Cannot be used to verify the final effect of the xr-frame mini-program in actual device operation.
+❌ Cannot be used to verify the final effect of xr-frame mini-program on actual devices.

-Working principle and expectations: When playing EIF data in Unity, the EasyAR SDK will call the recorded input frame data and send a real cloud request to the configured positioning service.
+How it works and expectations: When playing EIF data in Unity, the EasyAR SDK calls the recorded input frame data and sends real cloud requests to the configured localization service.